-DC's 2026 Supergirl movie now has its genre set in stone - one which should surprise nobody.
+DC's 2026 Supergirl movie now has its genre set in stone, which should surprise nobody.
 Supergirl is one of the next handful of projects being developed for the new DC Universe under DC Studios co-CEOs James Gunn and Peter Safran.
 Coming as the next movie in the slate after July 2025's Superman, anticipation is building to see how this universe will be built on the big screen.

-DC Studios co-CEO James Gunn announced Supergirl as a space adventure when discussing the new movie's genre.
+DC Studios co-CEO James Gunn announced Supergirl as a space adventure when discussing the movie's genre.
 Rolling Stone asked Gunn about the upcoming war between humans and metahumans teased at the end of Peacemaker Season 2 and if it will come up in projects like Lanterns and Supergirl.
 Explaining how that plot and those stories are "part of the overall tapestry," Gunn noted how "Supergirl especially is a space adventure" while comparing it to his work on the Guardians of the Galaxy franchise with Marvel Studios:

 "No, no. Both those things are worked in.
 We knew both of those stories were a part of what we originally put together, so they’re part of the overall tapestry, but they’re also their own thing.
 'Supergirl' especially is a space adventure.
 It’s like 'Guardians.'"

-Supergirl will be the second movie in James Gunn's new DCU and the fifth release in the Chapter 1: Gods and Monsters slate.
+Supergirl will be the second movie in James Gunn's DCU and the fifth release in the Chapter 1: Gods and Monsters slate.
 While specific plot details have not been revealed yet, the movie will star Milly Alcock, David Krumholtz, Eve Ridley, Matthias Schoenaerts, and Jason Momoa (playing Lobo in a small cameo role).
 Supergirl is set to soar into theaters on June 26, 2026.

 Why Space Adventure Genre Makes Sense for 2026's Supergirl